mmccracken0137/gluex_analysis_example/README.md

   KEY: TTree	kplamb__lamb_pimprot__M18_B4_F1_Tree;1	kplamb__lamb_pimprot__M18_B4_F1_Tree
 ```
 The last line above is the TTree name that we want.
+We will eventually run our DSelector over *many* analysis tree files corresponding to many run numbers, but all of these files should have the same format.
+Thus, my choice of the file corresponding to run number 030787 above is arbitrary -- the DSelector we generate will work for all fo the analysis tree files in the same directory.

 Great!
 Let's now make our DSelector.
 I'll use `kplam_analysis_ex' as the third argument for `MakeDSelector`:
 ```
 > MakeDSelector /cache/halld/RunPeriod-2017-01/analysis/ver69/tree_kplamb__lamb_pimprot__M18_B4_F1/merged/tree_kplamb__lamb_pimprot__M18_B4_F1_030787.root kplamb__lamb_pimprot__M18_B4_F1_Tree kplam_analysis_ex